 What is the lifeblood of a car’s engine?
-Of course the engine oil.
-Right?
-There is no alternative to avoid issues like ample cost of repairing and catastrophic engine failure.
+Of course the engine oil, right?
+There is no alternative to avoid issues like the high cost of repairing and catastrophic engine failure.
 So, all you need to do is to make sure that your car has enough engine oil.

 No doubt, taking proper care of engine oil is a must especially when you’re driving an aged vehicle.
-Sometimes you might become overwhelmed on how to check oil in car.
+Sometimes you might become overwhelmed with how to check the engine oil in a car.

-How to Check Oil in Car: Easy-to-Follow Steps
+How to Check Oil in a Car: Easy-to-Follow Steps

 Part 1: Finding the Dipstick

 The first step starts with the recommendations of engine oil manufacturers.
 As per their recommendation, the ideal time for checking engine oil is before driving your car because this is the time when engine oils remain cold.